This post contains affiliate links. Read my disclosure policy here.

 Oh, and the edges will be perfectly browned and crisped.
 Pouring the batter into the hot skillet is how the magic happens.
 It will sizzle and immediately start to cook.
 It's kind of cool to watch too.

 Don't have a cast iron skillet?
 No problem!
 You can find them at most mainstream stores, yard sales or even your local thrift store.
 If you are into online shopping, you can find the exact one I have on Amazon.

-Cast iron is versatile and you can make so many recipes with it (including this Sweet Skillet Cornbread).
-They are so easy to clean and maintain too.
-Just keep them seasoned and they will be good to you.
-Better than any non-stick pan out there!
-They can withstand high heat and maintain it too.
+Cast iron is versatile and you can make so many recipes with it (including this Pineapple Fried Rice).
+They're better than any non-stick pan out there and much safer too.
+So chemicals won't be leaching into your food.
+Cast iron can also withstand high heat and maintain it really well.
 I highly recommend one for every kitchen.

 I’d love to hear from you

 If you make this Sweet Skillet Cornbread Recipe, I’d love to hear what you think in the comment section below.
 It would really make my day.
 You can also follow me on Instagram and share your creation with me.
 Just tag me @veganhuggs and hashtag #veganhuggs so I don’t miss it.

 - 2 tablespoons ground flaxseed + 5 tablespoons water (*see note)

 - 1 cup soy milk (or any plant-based milk)